legrosmanu/rest-api-squeezebox/README.md

 But, it is very possible you have to change the "script" in your case.

-In fact, notice on package.json the start script is "node src/index.js 192.168.1.12:2311 2312".
+In fact, notice in package.json the start script is "node src/index.js 192.168.1.12:2311 2312".
 Usualy, the squeezebox server is 9000, not 2311, and your squeezebox sever is certainly not on 192.168.1.12.
 Personnaly, I don't use the default port (9000) for my server, just for security reason.

-2312 on the command line means that the API will be accessible on the 2312 port.
+2312 in the command line means that the API will be accessible in the 2312 port.
 Of course, you can change it for 8080.

 Notice too a file (src/api/token.js) is not shared on github.
 You have to create this file which must contain the variable "token".
 It is used like a password.
-You will add it on every http request with the query param "token" (like GET /players?token=toto).
+You will add it in every http request with the query param "token" (like GET /players?token=toto).
 So the file token.js is like :
 ```
 exports.token = "what-a-token";
 ```